 Continuing my research into the early work of letterer/designer Ira Schnapp, the first issue of SUPERMAN was produced before Ira did any work for the company.
 By his own words, that was his re-imagining of the Superman logo by Joe Shuster, as seen here.
-Ira’s version first appeared on the cover of issue #6.
-According to the Grand Comics Database, Leo O’Mealia did the handsome frame and cover lettering on this first issue.
+According to the Grand Comics Database, Leo O’Mealia did the handsome frame and cover lettering on the first issue.

-There’s a lot of roundness in these letters, something Ira didn’t do often, and the top line and VS. don’t look right for him, either.
-I suspect this was lettered by Proto-Schnapp, but again it’s just a guess.
+There’s a lot of roundness in these letters, something Ira didn’t do often, and the top line and VS. don’t look right for him, either, but in the 1940s, Ira’s cover lettering used more styles than he did later, and I believe this is by him.

-Issue 53, July-Aug.
-1948, does not look like Ira Schnapp work at all, or like that of Proto-Schnapp either.
-This is by someone else.
+Issue 53, July-Aug 1948, does not look like Ira Schnapp work.
+I think it’s by someone else.

 Ira’s cover lettering is also settling gradually into the styles he used for the next two decades.
 These open letteres are very much in his style, especialy the S in HEROES.